ITFrameworkSolutions/WindTurbineTechnicalTask/README.md

 Your solution should be implemented in Python, using any frameworks or libraries that you deem appropriate.
 Please provide a brief description of your solution design and any assumptions made in your implementation.

+## Outline

+### Considerations
+Data is stored on an AWS S3 bucket

+Initial load wont have enough data to apply an average.
+Flag rows and revisit.

+Malfunctions occur.
+This would be represented as missing or corrupted data.
+Options
+- Exclude and replace with average - chosen option
+- Replace with data that arrived late
+- Exclude entire day

+### Assumptions
+All day measurements use timestamps that assume 0:00:00 to 23:59:59.
+If the feeds are across timezones, this would need to be adapted

+### Future
+Use wind_direction, wind_speed, power_output and malfuntions to attempt to inform or predict wear and tear or potential future malfunctions.

+Consider archiving the feeds to reduce processing as the data scales.